albertoursino/graphs-comparison/Midterm Project Report.md

 We introduced a new experiement, that is the one relative to the *nations graphs*.

-During the start of the project we encountered some small issues with the datasets: some entries (in particular for city names) are written is different ways in the two datasets.
+During the start of the project we encountered some small issues with the datasets: some city names are written is different ways in the two datasets.
+For esample we can find `Tel Aviv` in the sister cities dataset,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNzk0MzA1OSwyMTAyNjc0Nzk0LC0yMD
+eyJoaXN0b3J5IjpbLTc3NTY4OTc1NywyMTAyNjc0Nzk0LC0yMD
 cwNDc0MzI0LDE1MTgxMDE3NzQsLTE3NDUyNTg5NTMsMTY2NTY2
 MjYwNF19
 -->